Satin Black, Hi-Gloss Red, Hi-Gloss White

 Don’t let their size fool you as these little speakers are packed with much more sound than you would expect.

 Clear, full and powerful audio ideal for your computer and smaller rooms.
-The A2+ Wireless Computer Speakers are constructed with custom Audioengine components: aramid fiber woofers, silk tweeters, Premium Bluetooth aptX-HD, and built-in power amps wrapped in precision-tuned, hand-crafted cabinets.
+The A2+ Wireless Computer Speakers are constructed with custom Audioengine components: aramid fiber woofers, silk tweeters, Premium Bluetooth aptX, and built-in power amps wrapped in precision-tuned, hand-crafted cabinets.

 Clear, full and powerful audio that fills almost any room.